Epicpkmn11/pk11.us/pages/story-recs.md

 - ***Songbird* [(SH)][s-sh] [(TGST)][s-tgst] [(RR)][s-rr] by Trashlyn**<br>
   This story is the closest connected to Kammi Kettu with several chapters showing the same events from different perspectives.
 It starts off quite dark, but even in the darkest parts its still a great read. *Songbird* does a great job expanding on the world of the Kammiverse.
 - ***Falling Over* [(SH)][fo-sh] [(TGST)][fo-tgst] by QuietValerie**<br>
-  *Falling Over* is probably QuietValerie's most slice of life story, with less action than most of her other stories, but that simply means more time for queer romance, drama, and conflict, which this story excels at.
+  *Falling Over* is probably QuietValerie's most slice of life story, with less action than most of her other stories, but that simply means more time for queer romance, drama, and conflict, which this story does really well.
 - ***The Will of Bastet* [(TGST)][twob-tgst] [(RR)][twob-rr] by Kara Null**<br>
 - ***A Mouse in the Circuitry* [(SH)][amitc-sh] [(TGST)][amitc-tgst] [(RR)][amitc-rr] by Katie-the-Angel-Witch**<br>
 - ***A Wolf In Penrith* [(TGST)][awip-tgst] [(RR)][awip-rr] by DerbyGhost**<br>